Martha Ann Bell

 • EDITED BOOK:

 • Bell, M.A.
-(Ed.), (to be published July 2024).
+(Ed.), (2024).
 Child development at the intersection of emotion and cognition (2nd ed).
 Washington, DC: American Psychological Association.

 • RECENT JOURNAL PUBLICATIONS: